hyperledger-solang/solang/docs/language/statements.rst

 Try Catch Statement
 ___________________

+Solidity's try-catch statement can only be used with external calls or constructor calls using ``new``.
+The compiler will refuse to compile any other expression.

 Sometimes execution gets reverted due to a ``revert()`` or ``require()``.
 These types of problems usually cause the entire transaction to be aborted.
-However, it is possible to catch some of these problems and continue execution.
+However, it is possible to catch some of these problems in the caller and continue execution.

 This is only possible for contract instantiation through new, and external function calls.
 An internal function cannot be called from a try catch statement.
 Not all problems can be handled,